 Perfectionists often get very defensive when they are criticized because a critique threatens to expose their weaknesses, much in the same way failing does.
 Perfectionists perceive criticism as a measure of their worth or ability.

-They are finding faults with self and others.
+They are finding faults in themselves and others.

 Perfectionists are often on the lookout for imperfections in themselves and others.
 Perfectionists tend to be largely overcritical of any misstatement, misspelling or flaw and see it as vitally important to correct people when they make a mistake.